Siuumanth/Bit-n-Build-20204/README.md

 - Strong Object Oriented Structure and SQL database for easy create , read and delete functionality.
 - User friendly interface and experience.

+- Planned to include calendar for tracking cloth usage, but it is incomplete

 Organized Sections:
 - Wardrobe can have as many sections , cloth types and items as the user wants.